adi-k/WRD/README.md

 Features:

-Dynamic and responsive animated cards each with a unique picture, json data (displayed on cards) fetched from external host.
+Dynamic and responsive animated cards each with a unique picture(generated via external website=, json data (displayed on cards) fetched from external host.
 Functional search bar.
 Scrollable.